jacoobwang/vino/README.md

 }
 ```

-If you use apache ,just open rewrite is ok.
+If you use apache ,just open rewrite module is ok.Mphp user .htaccess file.

-4,Then you can open your browser visit http://localhost/mphp/
+4,At last, you should open your browser visit http://localhost/mphp/

 you will see :